nuxt-community/sentry-module/docs/content/en/sentry/options.md

 - Type: `String`
 - Default: `undefined`
 - This option gives the flexibility to register any custom integration that is not handled internally by the `clientIntegrations` option.
 - The value needs to be a file path (can include [webpack aliases](https://nuxtjs.org/docs/2.x/directory-structure/assets#aliases)) pointing to a javascript file that exports a function returning an array of initialized integrations.
-The function will be passed the Nuxt Context.
+The function will be passed a `context` argument which is the Nuxt Context.

 For example:
 ```js